 This includes telling them about any illegal drugs that you take, as these could interact with Klonopin and lead to serious side effects.

-What Common Drugs Are Used With Klonopin?
+Which Drugs Are Commonly Used With Klonopin?

 It’s unwise to combine alcohol and Klonopin.
 That’s because they both work on the same parts of the brain, and when combined can cause the side-effects of Klonopin to be stronger.